SwifMetro/SwifMetro/TECHNICAL_DEEP_DIVE.md

 ---

-**The Technical Truth**: SwiftMetro works because we ignored what everyone said was "the right way" and instead asked "what's the simplest way that could possibly work?"
+**The Technical Truth**: SwifMetro works because we ignored what everyone said was "the right way" and instead asked "what's the simplest way that could possibly work?"

 **Answer**: WebSockets.
 45 lines of Swift.
 10 lines of JavaScript.
 Revolutionary impact.

 ---

 *Technical breakthroughs often look obvious in retrospect.
-SwiftMetro is one of those.*
+SwifMetro is one of those.*

 **Built with**: Swift, Node.js, WebSockets, and refusal to accept status quo